UPPMAX/programming_formalisms/data/counts/2024_autumn/README.md

 `time`                   |Time
 `n_cam_on`               |Number of learners with the camera on.
 This excludes teacher(s) and assistants `n_cam_off`              |Number of learners with the camera on.
 This excludes teacher(s) and assistants

+## Other data

+- Number of registrations: 23